 Verbal feedback is the schools preferred means to "mark" work and can be used to give feedback to individuals, pairs or groups of children.
 Verbal feedback is important for all children but it is particularly important in the Early Years and KS1 where children may be unable to read a written comment.
-If a child is given verbal feedback this may be indicated by a VF (Verbal Feedback) in a circle.
-'Pink and Green' marking is intended to give immediate feedback and when completed alongside the child provides verbal feedback in itself, without the need for 'VF' in a circle.
+Time needs to be made for a child to receive feedback on their work if oral feedback is necessary.
+The work will then need to be recognised with a VF (Verbal Feedback) in a circle.
+'Pink and Green' marking is intended to give immediate feedback and when completed alongside the child provides verbal feedback in itself.